 Ibu Ayoh, along with 40 others, contributes IDR1,000,000 (US$83) on a monthly basis for 40 months in the Pyoh scheme.
 At the end of the tenure, she is entitled to receive IDR40,000,000 (US$3,290).
 However, after 20 months, she needed cash for her business and decided to bid for that month’s contribution.
 Ibu Ayoh won the bid for IDR35,000,000 (US$2,880) a discount of IDR5,000,000 (US$410).
 This money (IDR 5,000,000) was equally distributed among the members at the end of the meeting.

 Package saving schemes

 Offered by individual agents or/and local grocery stores, this product is popular among women.
 Members use these schemes to “save-up” enough funds for large events such as Eid-el-Fitr and family functions.
-At the end of savings period, members receive grocery packages such as rice, syrup, sugar, cookies, flour, meat etc. Agents charge anywhere between 5-7% of the amount collected from the members.
+At the end of the savings period, members receive grocery packages such as rice, syrup, sugar, cookies, flour, meat etc. Agents charge anywhere between 5-7% of the amount collected from the members.
 They also make a good margin on the grocery packages.
-The product really adds value because Eid is the biggest event of the year where family members/friends meet, celebrate and exchange gifts, which requires large scale expenditure on groceries.
-So members prepare for the expenditure by savings as little as IDR 3,000 (US$0.25 - to put things in perspective a pack of cigarette costsUS$1 – 1.5!) on a daily basis.
-Further, enrolment is easy and collections are typically made at the saver’s door step – either at home or at their place of work.
+The product really adds value because Eid is the biggest event of the year where family members/friends meet, celebrate and exchange gifts, which requires large-scale expenditure on groceries.
+So members prepare for the expenditure by savings as little as IDR 3,000 (US$0.25 – to put things in perspective a pack of cigarette costsUS$1 – 1.5!) on a daily basis.
+Further, enrolment is easy and collections are typically made at the saver’s doorstep – either at home or at their place of work.

 Cash savings with individual agents